medialab/minet/docs/cli.md

 Youtube captions
 ================

-Retrieve metadata about Youtube captions.
+Retrieve captions for the given YouTube videos.

 positional arguments:
-  column                      Name of the column containing the video's url or id. file                        CSV file containing the Youtube videos urls or ids.
+  column                      Name of the column containing the video urls or ids. file                        CSV file containing the Youtube video urls or ids.

 optional arguments:
   -h, --help                  show this help message and exit -o OUTPUT, --output OUTPUT  Path to the output report file.
 By default, the report will be printed to stdout.
   -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
-  --lang LANG                 Language (ISO code like "fr") of captions to retrieve.
+  --lang LANG                 Language (ISO code like "en") of captions to retrieve.
+You can specify several languages by preferred order separated by commas.
+Defaults to "en".

+examples:

+.
+Fetching captions for a list of videos:
+    `minet yt captions video_id videos.csv > captions.csv`

+.
+Fetching French captions with a fallback to English:
+    `minet yt captions video_id videos.csv --lang fr,en > captions.csv`

 ```